City-of-Helsinki/helfi-test-automation-python/README.md

 # Useful information:
 ### For cleaning up logs and such before each run, you can chain commands and remove the robotframework-reports folder altogether before your test run as follows (in windows):

+            RMDIR /S /Q <full path to reports folder>
+and full command example is:

+            RMDIR /S /Q C:\TA\helfi_python\robotframework-reports & robot -i DEMO -A ./environments/local.args -d C:\TA\helfi\robotframework-reports .

+If you want to clear files from the folder only, do as follows:

             del /S /Q <full path to reports folder>
 and full command example is: